 3. If the PCF determines that the AF can't be authorized, it rejects the AF request by including the rejection in Npcf_PolicyAuthorization_Create response.
 All the subsequent steps below are skipped.

 4-5.
-Once the PCF authorizes the AF request, the PCF retrieves the corresponding BDT policy from UDR to derives the PCC rule(s) for the BDT according to the transfer policy that has been pre-provisioned.
+Once the PCF authorizes the AF request, the PCF retrieves the corresponding BDT policy from UDR to derives the PCC rule(s) for the BDT according to the transfer policy that has been pre-provisioned which may include the Flock QoS policy consideration with the minimum QoS requirements.

 6. The PCF updates the SMF with corresponding new PCC rule(s) with PCF initiated SM Policy Association Modification procedures as described in clause 4.16.5.2 of TS 23.502 [4].

 Further details on how PCC rules are applied to either future or an existing PDU session are provided in clause 6.1.2.4 of TS 23.503 [5].

+6.10.2.4 NWDAF Analytics support for BDT warning notification

+In order to ensure that sufficient network resources are available to support the BDT when transfer window is approaching, this solution proposes to extend the Procedure for BDT warning notification as described in clause 4.16.7.3 of TS 23.502 [4] to be extended to leverage several QoS related Analytic as described in TS 23.288 to assess the likelihood of a QoS change for an Analytics target period in the future in a certain area.
+The proposed update to clause 4.16.7.3 of TS 23.502 [4] is shown in "bold italic" below.